You have decided to enter the world of paid social marketing, but are torn between advertising on Instagram or Facebook.

 This is something we also strongly recommend.
 We have found that videos that are up to 15 seconds tend to perform the best, and they also have better versatility as they can be used across most video placements.

 In 2016 Instagram launched Stories.
-Similar to Snapchat, this feature allows users to post images or videos which disappear after 24 hours.
-Instagram says that 500 million users use Stories every day and that a third of the most viewed Instagram stories are from businesses.
+Similar to Snapchat, this feature allows users to post images or videos.
+Instagram Stories happen faster than the speed of light (almost!) which expire after 24 hours.
+Instagram says that 500 million users use Stories every day, meaning happen faster than the speed of light and that a third of the most viewed Instagram stories are from businesses.

 Story ads are also available on Facebook.
 This feature is an ideal way to create short and creative videos that resonate with the targeted audience.
 Facebook says that more than 300 million people use Facebook Stories and Messenger Stories every day.